Why Do Cats' Pupils Get Big?

 They squint, they open wide and notably, their pupils can get really big.

-So Why Do Cats' Pupils Get Bigger?The reasons vary from health to emotional state to available light and as a reaction to their current circumstances.
+So Why Do Cats' Pupils Get Bigger?The reasons given by experts and scientists who have researched the subject vary from health to emotional state to available light and as a reaction to their current circumstances.
 In this blog, we’ll answer the question of why cats pupils get big.

 Cats' Pupils Get Bigger When It's Dark